 Weddings at Avoncroft Museum of Old Buildings

 By chance, I noticed that it was possible to get married at Avoncroft.
 What’s more, we could also have our reception there.
 The venue was huge, quirky and unusual.
 There was a little chapel if we wanted to use it for a small service, and the hall where we’d get married was beautiful.
 There was even a miniature train track to entertain everyone while we had photos taken.
 And what’s more, the price didn’t break the bank.
 I was sold.

-The museum itself features old buildings from various different eras, that have been moved to Avoncroft to protect and preserve them.
-The buildings vary from a collection of phone boxes (including a tardis), to an ice house, to the chapel from Bringsty.
+The museum itself features old buildings from various different eras.
+They have all been moved to Avoncroft to protect and preserve them.
+Buildings vary from a collection of phone boxes (including a tardis), to an ice house, to the chapel from Bringsty.

-Ironically, my dad used to be an organ builder and when he passed his driving test as a young man, the first place he drove to was the Chapel on Bringsty Common.
-I think that walking me up the aisle there 50 years later, safe in the knowledge that the Chapel was now part of the museum made him feel quite old!
+Coincidentally, my dad used to be an organ builder and when he passed his driving test as a young man, the first place he drove to was the Chapel on Bringsty Common.
+I think walking me up the aisle there 50 years later in a museum made him feel quite old!